What Does Cocaine Smell Like?

 Polysubstance use is, unfortunately, more common than we like to think, and one drug does enough harm to the body alone when abused.
-Both drugs can cause damage to the user’s body and social and emotional well-being, while also increasing their risk of long-term, chronic health issues or overdose.
+Both drugs can cause damage to the user’s body and social and emotional well-being while also increasing their risk of long-term, chronic health issues or overdose.
 The health dangers of one drug are enhanced by polysubstance use and co-occurring disorder.

 Cocaine Addiction Treatment Near Me

 Detox is often considered the first stage of treatment.
-It will help you navigate the complicated process of withdrawal, but it doesn’t address patterns of thought and behavior that contribute to drug use.
+It will help you navigate the complicated withdrawal process but doesn’t address patterns of thought and behavior contributing to drug use.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.

 Cravings are very common during detox and can be challenging to overcome.
 This often leads to relapse.
 Constant medical care provided during inpatient treatment helps prevent relapse.
-Clinicians can provide necessary medication and medical expertise to lessen cravings and the effects of withdrawals.
+Clinicians can provide the necessary medication and medical expertise to lessen cravings and the effects of withdrawals.

 Several different modalities of psychotherapy have been used in the treatment of mental health disorders along with addiction, including:

-- Cognitive Behavioral Therapy (CBT) – is an effective treatment that involves making changes in both the patterns of negative thoughts and the behavioral routines which are affecting the daily life of the depressed person for various forms of depression.
+- Cognitive Behavioral Therapy (CBT) is an effective treatment that involves changing both the patterns of negative thoughts and the behavioral routines which are affecting the daily life of the depressed person for various forms of depression.

-- Dialectical Behavior Therapy – is a comprehensive mental health and substance abuse treatment program whose ultimate goal is to aid patients in their efforts to build a life worth living.
+- Dialectical Behavior Therapy is a comprehensive mental health and substance abuse treatment program whose ultimate goal is to aid patients in their efforts to build a life worth living.
 The main goal of DBT is to help a person develop what is referred to as a “clear mind.”

-- Person-Centered Therapy – is a strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.
+- Person-Centered Therapy is a strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.

-- Solution Focused Therapy – is an approach interested in solutions that can be quickly implemented with a simple first step leading to further positive consequences.
+- Solution-focused therapy is an approach interested in solutions that can be quickly implemented with a simple first step leading to further positive consequences.

 Dual Diagnosis Treatment

 Drug abuse and mental health disorders often co-occur.
-In many cases, traumatic experiences can result in a mental health disorder and substance abuse.
-Dual diagnosis rehabilitation treats both of these issues together.
+Traumatic experiences can often result in mental health disorders and substance abuse.
+Dual-diagnosis rehabilitation treats both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
-In this strategy, both the substance abuse problem and the mental disorder are treated simultaneously.
-Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both disorders done by the same team or provider.
+This strategy treats both the substance abuse problem and the mental disorder simultaneously.
+Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both diseases done by the same team or provider.

-Medication-Assisted Treatments (MAT) for substance use disorders and mental health disorders are commonly used in conjunction with one another.
+Medication-Assisted Treatments (MAT) for substance use and mental health disorders are commonly used in conjunction.
 This includes the use of medications and other medical procedures.
 During your rehab, the staff from your treatment facility will help you identify what caused your addiction and teach you skills that will help you change your behavior patterns and challenge the negative thoughts that led to your addiction.
-Sometimes, the pressures and problems in your life lead you to rely on substances to help you forget about them momentarily.
+Sometimes, the pressures and problems in your life make you rely on substances to help you forget about them momentarily.